Need a Flu Shot?

 The flu can strike anyone suddenly and can last several days, with peak season being anywhere from October-May.
 It can be more dangerous for infants and young children, people aged 65 and over, pregnant women, those with underlying heart and lung disease, or people with a weakened immune system.

-A: Every year, thousands of Americans die from the flu and even more are hospitalized.
-The flu can lead to pneumonia and blood infections, and can bring about diarrhea and seizures in children.
-Heart and lung complications may arise from the flu.
+A: In more serious cases, the flu can lead to pneumonia and blood infections, and can bring about diarrhea and seizures in children.
+Heart and lung complications may also arise from the flu.
+Every year, thousands of Americans die from the flu and even more are hospitalized.

 A: No!
 This is a common misconception.
 There’s no live flu virus in the flu shot.
 In fact, there are many influenza viruses and they’re constantly changing.
 That’s why, every year, a new vaccine is created to help protect against the 3-4 strains that are most likely to cause the disease.
 The vaccine still provides substantial protection even if it doesn’t exactly match the strains.